Introduction to C++ Union

 Working of Union in C++

-Unions are used in various situations where the coder wants to use the same memory for different multiple members.
-For example, if we have to create a binary tree data structure where each and every leaf node will have a double data value and every internal node are with two pointers but there are no data along with them.
-If we create structures to implement this then each and every node will need 16 bytes where half of the bytes will be wasted for each node.
-If we will declare all of the nodes using Union then we can save a good amount of space.
-This is how we can use Union for saving space, instead of using structure.
-This is the main reason that even though, Unions are very much similar to Structures but Union has a good advantage.
+Coders use unions to utilize the same memory for multiple members.
+For example, if we have to create a binary tree data structure where every leaf node will have a double data value and every internal node will have two pointers, there are no data along with them.
+If we create structures to implement this, every node will need 16 bytes, where half will be wasted for each node.
+If we declare all nodes using Union, we can save a lot of space.
+This is how we can use Union to save space instead of structure.
+This is the main reason that although Unions are very similar to Structures, Union has a good advantage.

 1. Defining a Union in C++

 This is a basic example of defining a union in C++.
-Here we have defined the union with the union name as “EDUcba” which has two members “Me” and “No” respectively.
-It shows how we can set the value of “O.Me” and “O.No”, and it changes the value of “Me” and “No” respectively.
+Here we have defined the union with the union name “EDUcba,” which has two members, “Me” and “No,” respectively.
+It shows how we can set the value of “O.Me” and “O.No”, and it changes the value of “Me” and “No,” respectively.

 Code: